VinGarcia/ddd-go-template/v1-very-simple/README.md

-# DDD Go Template - Fool Proof version
+# DDD Go Template - Very Simple version

 This project was created to illustrate an interesting directory structure I developed together with [@fabiorodrigues](https://github.com/fabiorodrigues) in the period I was working